rcaelers/workrave-website/content/en/contribute.md

 The best way to suggest a new feature is to file an issue on [GitHub](https://github.com/rcaelers/workrave/issues).
 Please add the `feature` tag and the following information to the issue:

-- Explain in detail how the new feature would would work.
+- Explain in detail how the new feature would work.
 - Keep the scope of the new feature as small as possible.
 This makes it easier to implement the feature.
 - Remember that Workrave is a (one person) volunteer-driven project, and that contributions are welcome!